0xSTAR/yandere-dl/README.md

 It is highly recommended to continue reading to find out more effective ways of utilizing yandere-dl.
 Make sure to check anytime you obtain a new release, as the methods of using yandere-dl may have been vastly improved, while deprecating the old, less user-friendly things.

+### FOR NHENTAI . . .

+You will be prompted for 'numbers'.
+These are a sauce code, which uniquely identify a piece of work on the platform.
+When supplied, it will routinely fetch and download the entire work into a folder labeled 'nhentai (sauce_code)' for you.
+How convenient!

 # USAGE CONTINUED...